 This is probably the easiest way to “cheat” your way to some of the perks of elite status.
 Most major airlines offer some sort of mid-range credit card that offers a free checked bag, priority boarding and various other perks.

-For example, the United℠ Explorer Card offers two United Club passes each calendar year and costs $95 annually, while the Alaska Airlines Visa Signature Card includes an annual $121 companion fare, for the price of $75 a year.
+For example, the United℠ Explorer Card offers two United Club passes each calendar year and costs $95 annually ($0 first year), while the Alaska Airlines Visa Signature Card includes an annual $121 companion fare, for the price of $75 a year.

 Depending on your flying history, it’s not uncommon for airlines offer the option to “buy up” to the next level of status.
 Many of these offers are targeted, based on flying patterns, and I’m sure we will have more to say on this in the coming days as the offers start to roll in.

 But for now I’ll say this – as a general rule, these deals range from not great to for the love of God please don’t.